dram/trealla/docs/FEATURES.md

 Linda data-coordination: namespace 'linda'
 ------------------------------------------

 Implements the Linda data-coordination primitives.
-This is an alternative and more naturally Prolog-like system for concurrent processing.
-It uses the regular rule database for passing tuples between cooperating processes.
+This is an alternative, simpler and more Prolog-like system for concurrent processing than the Erlang-style actor model described later.
+It uses the regular rule database for passing tuples between worker processes.
+The tuples can be persistent allowing naturally resilient and optionally distributed systems to be built.

 	init/0				- initialization
 	init(+List)			- initialization with dynamic modifiers